The Joy of Mirror Making: Parabolizing

 Mark Cowan developed the Unmasked Foucault Test.

 Which path to choose if you are beginning?
 My suggestion is to find a mentor that you like and follow their process.
 As you first copy then learn by repeating, you'll develop into your own personality, eventually striking out in your direction.
 Me?
 I like to learn by studying the reports of the old masters from the late 1800's when American mirror making first flourished.
 These makers encountered and overcame the seminal problems.
-Today, we have unprecedented access to information and software like Dale Eason's that enable inexpensive interferometric testing.
-Testing early mirrors from decades, even a century ago, show rather mixed results compared to today's mirrors.
+Today, we have unprecedented access to information and software like Dale Eason's DTFFringe that enable inexpensive interferometric testing.
+Testing early mirrors from decades, even a century ago, show rather mixed results.
 Nonetheless, mirror making has drifted as twists and techniques have been modified and overlaid on top of the initial masters - sort of a random walk.
 The result is a certain lack of appreciation for the core problem in mirror making, namely parabolization.
 For instance, mirror makers can measure lots of zones today, so we use sub-diameter laps that rough up the surface in order to attack the zones, sometimes forgetting the initial masters' admonition of the importance of a smooth overall mirror figure.

 I advocate investigating accidents and happenstance.
 One day when pitch gradually squeezed past the edge of the lap while polishing I happened to stop and test the mirror's figure.
 I was sure I had done something terribly wrong.
 But to my astonishment, there was no turned edge!
 I removed the pitch that had squeezed past the edge, polished more - the narrow turned edge reappeared.
 I asked a couple of professional opticians discovering that they occasionally employed oversized laps.
 Investigating the original masters I found that John Brashear advocated oversized laps along with petal laps, another area that I was sliding into.